Patio Covers, Pergolas, and Arbors FAQ

 There are many factors affecting the cost of an arbor.
 For example, size, materials, and complexity of the design all play a part.
 In general, though, you can expect to spend anywhere from a few hundred dollars to a few thousand dollars for materials and installation of an arbor.

-What is the difference between an arbor and a pergola?
+What is the difference between an arbor, a pergola, and a gazebo?

 The main difference between an arbor and a pergola is size.
 An arbor is meant to be walked through and is often placed to serve as a transition or an entry to a certain area in your yard.
 Arbors can be placed on paths and walkways, or they can be placed in strategic focal points to create a distinction between areas of the yard.
-A pergola is larger and meant to define and shade an outdoor living space.
+Gazebos are also considered arbors but are usually larger in size.
+Pergolas are larger and meant to define and shade an outdoor living space.
 Freestanding pergolas can be placed on patios or in other open areas of your yard where you want to enjoy an outdoor living space.

 What is a patio arbor?